CNES/S1Tiling/docs/CNES.rst

 Installation on TREX
 --------------------

 You may prefer to install S1Tiling yourself.
-In that case, there are mainly two X two ways to install S1Tiling on CNES clusters.
+In that case, there are mainly 2 × 2 ways to install S1Tiling on CNES clusters.

 If one wants to install S1Tiling from sources instead of PyPi, it could be done from the following context.
 Then, in later steps, use ``"${S1TILING_SRC_DIR}"``